-Argos Pet Insurance knows the importance of preventing your pet from getting ill, especially during the winter months, so we’ve put together some top tips for keeping your cat warm and well.
+Argos Pet Insurance knows the importance of preventing your pet from catching common cat illnesses, especially during the winter months, so we’ve put together some top tips for keeping your cat warm and well.

 Hypothermia in cats

 Cat Hypothermia, the condition of having an abnormally low body temperature, is a serious problem that cats may face during the winter months.
-Cats can suffer from hypothermia if they are left in cold temperatures for too long or when they’re exposed to the cold while already suffering from an illness or poor circulation.
-Pets suffering from the condition will shiver and show signs of tiredness, followed by their heart and breathing rates slowing down.
+Cats can suffer from hypothermia if they are left in cold temperatures for too long.
+It also occurs when they’re exposed to the cold while already suffering from an illness or poor circulation.
+Pets suffering from the condition will shiver and show signs of tiredness.
+This is followed by their heart and breathing rates slowing down.

 The best way to prevent your cat from getting too cold is to make sure it has 24/7 access to a warm, sheltered place.
-For owners who are unable to have a cat flap, keeping your cat inside during the colder season is an option for minimising the risk of serious illness.
-If your pet shows signs of hypothermia it’s important to take it to the vet immediately, and in the meantime try and raise their body temperature with warm blankets or a towel-wrapped hot water bottle.
+If your pet shows signs of hypothermia it’s important to take it to the vet immediately.
+In the meantime try and raise their body temperature with warm blankets or a towel-wrapped hot water bottle.

 Can cats get frostbite?

 Frostbite, the damage to body tissue caused by exposure to extreme cold, is another condition that can harm our pets.
-Luckily, it’s a rare occurrence for most cats, but despite having a thick fur coat – the ears, nose, tail, and toes (or any area where the hair is thin) can still be susceptible to frostbite.
+Luckily, it’s a rare occurrence for most cats, but the ears, nose, tail, and toes (or any area where the hair is thin) can still be susceptible to frostbite.
 Areas that are affected will be a bluish white colour and will feel cold to touch.
 This is due to the lack of circulation in the area caused by the cold temperatures.
 This can sometimes be difficult to see if cats’ pads are a dark colour, so also look for limping or a reluctance to move.
-As with hypothermia, the best way to prevent your cat from suffering from frostbite is to make sure it’s never left outside in the cold for long periods of time.
+The best way to prevent your cat from suffering from frostbite is to make sure it’s never left outside in the cold for long periods of time.